Vantiq/vantiq-sdk-java/docs/api.md

 ## <a id="vantiq-acknowledge"></a> Vantiq.acknowledge

-The `acknowledge` method is used to acknowledge the receipt of messages from reliable resources.
+The `acknowledge` method is used to acknowledge the receipt of messages from reliable resources after creating a persistent subscription.
  The provided callback is executed whenever a matching event occurs.

 ### Signature